cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 9/1/2024

+- added audio and volume control to the backrooms, so that user's experience on the site is less intrusive

 # # # 8/31/2024

 - removed most of the cluttery images. as much as I liked having some of them on the page, it felt too cluttery, too busy